Fbr 11606 Fiber Optic Distribution Box, 6 Core

 Capacity: 8/12/16/24/36/48 cores standard; custom higher counts available.
 Adapters: LC/SC/FC/ST simplex or duplex panels; APC/UPC compatible as required.
 To help you choose the right solution for your FTTx deployment, we have categorized our extensive range of Fiber Distribution Boxes (FDB) based on their fiber core capacity and typical application environments.
 Installer-Friendly Layout: Hinged covers, clear port labeling, bend-radius guides, and strain-relief points accelerate on-site work and reduce.
 Fiber distribution boxes for FTTH network termination and distribution.
 Wall mount, floor mount, and rack mount options with capacities from 2 to 144 cores.

-• How to remove the cover from the fiber optic distribution box
+• Fiber optic cable to fiber optic distribution box connection method

 [PDF Version]